evangeliazve/aacl-public/README.md

 # Can Topic-Model Outliers Predict Future Topics?

-This repository accompanies the EMNLP submission **Can Topic-Model Outliers Predict Future Topics?
+This repository contains the artifact package for the EMNLP submission **Can Topic-Model Outliers Predict Future Topics?
 A Prospective Study of Weak Signals in Embedding Space**.

-The release has two purposes:

-1. **Inspect the reported artifacts.** The `DATA/`, `RESULTS/`, and `APPENDIX/` folders contain the released feature matrices, agreement tables, ML result workbooks, SHAP workbooks, and appendix tables.
+The package includes the article-level feature matrices used in the supervised experiments, the released result workbooks, agreement tables, SHAP interpretation tables, and scripts for rerunning the supervised stage from the released matrices.
-2. **Rerun the shareable supervised stage.** The released article-level feature matrices can be passed directly to scripts 6 and 7.
-The original article text, collection dumps, raw social-media traces, and some embedding caches are not redistributed.

-The full pipeline scripts are included so that the same workflow can be applied to a new local corpus that follows the schemas in `DOCS/TABLE_SCHEMAS.md`.
-Exact end-to-end reproduction of the submitted experiments requires the non-redistributed raw corpus and the same embedding/preprocessing setup.
+The original article text, collection dumps, raw social-media traces, and some embedding caches are not included.
+The scripts for the earlier pipeline stages are provided so that the workflow can be run on a local corpus with the same schema, but the submitted end-to-end experiments require the private corpus and the same embedding/preprocessing setup.

 ## Repository structure